Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 Increases Muscle Size and Strength

 Collagen can repair and rebuild muscle tissues during recovery after exercise or trauma.
-It is also rich in amino acids like glycine and proline which have essential roles in muscle building and repair.
+It is also rich in amino acids like glycine and proline, which are the building blocks of protein, and have essential roles in muscle building and repair.

-Experimental evidence indicates that supplementing with collagen tends to increase muscle mass and strength with the effect commonly appearing 3 months after exercise and the effects are usually achieved when combined with resistance training.
+Experimental evidence indicates that supplementing with collagen tends to increase muscle mass and strength after about 3 months of supplementation when combined with resistance training.

 Notable Benefits Are: